High Weald self catering farmstay

 Former stables and bullpen have been beautifully converted into a superb cottage.
 Many original features including stable doors and beams have been included, and together with the vaulted ceilings in the spacious living room make this charming, high standard and extremely comfortable accommodation.
 There is central heating, immersion heater and a wood burning stove.
 Entrance is via the hall (harness room).
 The bathroom has a bath with power shower overhead, washbasin, heated towel rail and WC.

-The excellent fully equipped kitchen has an electric cooker, microwave, food processor, fridge with small freezer and dishwasher.
+The excellent fully equipped kitchen has an electric cooker, microwave, food processor, fridge, l freezer and dishwasher.
 The washing machine and tumble drier are available in the shared utility room next to the stables.

 The large living room with wood burning stove at one end has a colour TV, and DVD with glass doors leading to the stables patio.
 The dining area is situated at the other end of the room.